Wolwekraal Nature Reserve

 Website

-In addition to protecting biodiversity and habitat on the property itself, the Nature Reserve has special significance for broader conservation concerns.
-A two-kilometre stretch of the Dorps River, or Dorpsrivier, runs through the property and is used by birds, frogs, and other animals that move seasonally between the nearby Swartberg mountains and the plains below.
-Moreover, the Dorps River is part of the larger Gamka and Gouritz River catchments, linking Wolwekraal Nature Reserve and its surroundings to the UNESCO-designated Gouritz Cluster Biosphere Reserve.
+In addition to protecting biodiversity and habitat on the property itself, the Nature Reserve conserves Indigenous cultural heritage and is dedicated to educational and research activities.
+A two-kilometre stretch of the Dorps River runs through the property and is used by birds, frogs, otters and other animals that move seasonally between the nearby Swartberg mountains and the plains below.
+The reserve forms part of the larger Gamka and Gouritz River catchments and falls within the UNESCO-designated Gouritz Cluster Biosphere Reserve (https://gouritz.com/about-gouritz-cluster-biosphere-reserve/).

 Scope of Activities